skoopsy/skoopsy.github.io/_posts/2025-06-28-STM32-3-blinky-bluepill.markdown

 st-info --probe
 ```

-If you are on Windows I recommend using windows subsystem for linux for all this development, but if you must use Windows the checkout the [Windows STM32 ST-Link Utility](https://www.st.com/en/development-tools/stsw-link004.html).
+If you are on Windows I recommend using windows subsystem for linux for all this development, but if you must use Windows then checkout the [Windows STM32 ST-Link Utility](https://www.st.com/en/development-tools/stsw-link004.html).

 If the board is not connecting correctly, the output may look like this:
 ```